 - I always use challah (egg bread) for this dish, as it’s what was used in the original restaurant recipe and has the closest taste and texture to the inside of a churro.
 You can also try using brioche, which has a similar texture, but is less dense.

 - I use safflower oil for frying because it’s a bit healthier choice, and is stable at high heat levels (read: it doesn’t splatter the way other hot oils do when frying, and it doesn’t stink up your kitchen like vegetable oil).

 - I prefer to use real vanilla beans for the concentrated, natural taste.
 If you don’t have those, in order of preference for substituting, you can use 1/2 teaspoon vanilla bean paste or 3/4 to one teaspoon of pure vanilla extract.

-A decadent Mexican version of french toast that will have you thinking you're eating real churros for breakfast!
+A decadent breakfast that will have you thinking you're in a churrería